Active fractal networks with stochastic force monopoles and force dipoles: Application to subdiffusion of chromosomal loci: Discussion and Conclusions

 For force dipoles, we also discovered two other distinct behaviors that we consider fundamentally significant.
 Firstly, we observed the collapse of the fractal to a compact object when the force amplitude $f_0$ exceeds a critical value, for which the dynamical persistence length, generalized to account for a harmonic potential, exceeds the equilibrium distance between beads.
 This is reminiscent of the previously studied ``motility-induced phase transition" and other dynamical transitions in active systems \cite{cates_2015_review,phase_gonnella_2015,mips_2018,misp_2020,mips_soft_2021,mips_2022,dynamical_transition_cates_2019}.
 However, it should be noted that the structure in the collapsed state will be modified if excluded volume interaction is included, presenting a low cutoff for the collapsed state size.
 We, therefore, did not delve into a detailed study of its structure and dynamics.

 Secondly, below the critical force mentioned above, we observed a slow rotational, ``crawling" motion of the whole fractal network, whose direction is random and chosen by the symmetry (isotropy) breaking associated with the random realization of the dipolar force locations.
 We have shown that this behavior is very similar to the one observed in triangular microswimmers for which the asymmetry is broken by choice \cite{swimmer_rizvi2018,rizvi_2020}.
 Even though the torque that each dipole exerts is vanishing, and so is the total torque, such a ``crawling" rotational motion {\it is possible}, in general, for a deformable body \cite{rotational_shapere_1987,rotational_shapere_1989,rotational_shapere_1989geometry,rotational_raz_2008} but not for a rigid body.
 Thus, force dipoles, which are expected to exist in chromatin \cite{bruinsma_2014}, should cause slow rotational motion of the chromosome (as in Fig.~\ref{fig_dipole_multi}), provided that chromatin is free to rotate, e.g., when it is {\it not} anchored to the nuclear envelope in Eukaryotic cells by lamin A (i.e., for lamin A depletion) or other linkers.
-While rotational motion is yet to be observed in chromatin, a rotational motion has been observed in cytoplasmic flow and proposed -- conceptually in accord with our simulations -- to be caused by actomyosin force dipoles \cite{woodhouse_2012_circulation,cytoplasimic_flow_suzuki_2017}.
+Interestingly, a large-scale coherent motion has been experimentally observed in chromatin (possibly presenting local rotational motion of chromosomal territories), and backed up by simulations that include dipolar forces \cite{david_2018_coherence}.
+Rotational motion has been also observed in cytoplasmic flow and proposed -- conceptually in accord with our simulations -- to be caused by actomyosin force dipoles \cite{woodhouse_2012_circulation,cytoplasimic_flow_suzuki_2017}.

 While our simulations were performed on a specific deterministic fractal, the Sierpinki gasket, our analytical theory, which agrees with the simulations, applies to any fractal, be it a deterministic or a disordered fractal, which makes our conclusions universal.
 We do not imply by any means that chromatin appears like the Sierpinski gasket; only that they are both fractal networks, which allows us to conclude about chromatin dynamics also from our simulations.
 Simulations of critical percolation clusters that form a disordered fractal below the percolation correlation length, are currently underway to further check the general applicability of our analytical theory and the universality of our conclusions.
 Further work is also planned to strengthen the connection between the observed chromatin dynamics in normal and treated cells (e.g., ATP-depleted and lamin A-depleted cells) and our fractal model \cite{weber_2012,lamina_a_garini_2015}.